13meimei/chubaodb/docs/source/deploy/sourceBased.rst

 	./build.sh

-Start Service
+Starting the Service
 ^^^^^^^^^^^^^^^^^^
-start a background master-service process, passing config args by provide a configuration file
+Before starting the master, a config file named ms.conf needs to be provided.
+Using the following command to start the master

 .. code-block:: bash

 	setsid ./master-server -config ms.conf &

-Configuration Instructions
+Configuration (ms.conf) Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * node-id: master-server's id in Raft replication group, same as id of cluster.peer ip